An HR Glossary for HR Terms

 Your organization’s handbook should clearly outline what the employer expects from the employee and what the employee can expect from the company.
 It’s often distributed to people on or before their first day of work, so they learn more about your organization and prepare for employment.

 It can also be a helpful resource after onboarding, as employees can refer back to your organization’s policies when they have questions or want to review their benefits information.

 How Does an Employee Handbook Benefit Employers?

-An employee handbook keeps all of your company policies and procedures in one central place and helps you stay consistent in enforcing those policies and procedures.
+An employee handbook keeps all company policies and procedures in one central place and helps the employer stay consistent in enforcing those policies and procedures.
 This can be essential if legal questions arise or if an employee breaks one of your company policies.

-The Society for Human Resource Management (SHRM) advises that employers not only distribute a copy (electronic or hard copy) of the employee handbook to every employee but also that they require every employee to sign a document declaring that they received, read, and will follow the rules outlined in the employee handbook.
-This can protect your organization if you are required to discipline an employee based on policies and procedures in the employee handbook.
+While not a legal requirement, it’s useful to require every employee to sign a document declaring that they received, read, and will follow the rules outlined in the employee handbook.
+This can help protect your organization if you’re required to discipline an employee based on the policies and procedures you’ve communicated inside.

 Get actionable insights in minutes with research-backed, anonymous employee surveys in BambooHR.